02138957209/evkx.github.io/content/models/mg/mg5/MG5_Electric_Standard_Range/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 50.3 kWh and a net usable capacity of 46.0 kWh, providing a 4.3 kWh buffer (8.5%) for battery protection.
-This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).
+This Lithium-Ion battery utilizes [LFP (Lithium Iron Phosphate) technology](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-lfp).

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 320 to 310 km (199-193 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 14.4 kWh/100 km for the base model and 14.8 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

-The vehicle supports fast DC charging with a maximum power of 87 kW.
-Charging from 0% to 100% takes approximately 62 minutes, while a more typical scenario from 10% to 80% takes 27 minutes with an average charging speed of 72 kW.
+The vehicle supports fast DC charging with a maximum power of 63 kW.
+Charging from 0% to 100% takes approximately 62 minutes, while a more typical scenario from 10% to 80% takes 35 minutes with an average charging speed of 53 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 65%.
-This results in an effective charging speed, including time lost, of 63 kW, with each charging session taking about 26 minutes and 30 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 23 kWh/100 km, the trip would take approximately 11 hours and 16 minutes.
 This journey would require eight charging stops from 8% to 58%, with a total charging time of 176 minutes.